trickert76/evcc-raspi-images/README.md

 If a wired setup is not possible this image also includes a wireless setup process.
 The device will create a WiFi setup hotspot **only if no internet connection is detected after 30 seconds of boot**.

-1. **With ethernet**: No hotspot appears - direct access to evcc
+1. Power your device with ethernet connected
-2. **Without internet**: Wait 30 seconds, then connect to `evcc-setup` network from your phone or laptop
+2. Connect to `evcc-setup` network from your phone or laptop
-3. Configure your WiFi via the automatically presented setup page
+3. Select your WiFi network and enter the password
-4. Connect to your home network and access evcc at `https://evcc.local/`
+4. Connect back to your home network
+5. Continue with step 4 from [Getting Started](#getting-started)

 **Note**: WiFi setup is a one-time process.
-To reconfigure WiFi at a new location, simply reboot the device.
+To reconfigure WiFi at a new location, simply reboot the device and `evcc-setup` will appear again.

 ## Contributing